misteridiot/humphry/README.md

 5. If you look at your /boot folder you should now see ssh and wpa_supplicant.conf files.
 Note that these will both disappear after the first time you plug in your Pi - they act like one-time configuration instructions, so don't be weirded out.

-6. If you're using a Linux development machine, I've found that SSH into the Pi hangs unless you also add the following line to the bottom of both /etc/ssh/ssh_config and /etc/ssh/sshd_config using nano as sudo: `IPQoS 0x00`
+6. If you're using a Linux development machine, I've found that one extra step is needed to stop SSH hanging.
+Add the following line to the bottom of both /etc/ssh/ssh_config and /etc/ssh/sshd_config using nano as sudo: `IPQoS 0x00`

 7. Now you're ready to start up your Pi.
 Insert the SD card into Pi and connect it to power.
 The red power light should be on, and the green activity light should flash a bit.

 8. Give your Pi 15-30 seconds to connect to wifi.
 Then, with your development machine connected to the same wifi network, ping the Pi from your development machine's terminal to check it's connected.
 It should return a ping every second or so.
-Stop it with CTRL+C.

 ```
 $ ping raspberrypi.local
 ```

-8. Now you can remotely log in to your Pi via SSH from your development machine.
+8. Stop the pings with CTRL+C. Now you can remotely log in to your Pi via SSH from your development machine.
 When prompted for a password, the default is *raspberry*.

 ```
 $ ssh pi@raspberrypi.local